Reflections

 It's kind of like a detailed character sketch that includes all the traits, preferences and behaviours of the person or people you want to target with your content and marketing efforts.

 Marketers use buyer personas for a number of strategic reasons, as we’ll show you below.
 But for now just keep in mind that buyer personas are all about creating a clear picture of the person or people you’re trying to target.
-They bring your customer to life, giving you the feeling you’re communicating with a real, tangible person instead of just an abstract set of data points.

 Why are buyer personas so important?